What's Included in the Price

 In Victoria, tiling-only work is covered by the single-trade exemption, meaning the tiler does not need VBA registration for a standalone splashback job.
 If the splashback is part of a broader kitchen renovation involving multiple trades, a registered domestic builder should manage the project.

-- That the quote itemises power point cutouts and window reveals separately
+- Itemise power point cutouts and window reveals separately in the quote

 You can search the VBA practitioner register for registered builders managing larger renovations.